open-sciml/mpkmeans/README.md

 The dependencies for running our code and data loading:

 - [classixclustering](https://pages.github.com/nla-group/classix).
 (For preprocessed UCI data loading)
-- NumPy
+- NumPy (The fundamental package for scientific computing)
-- Pandas
+- Pandas (For data format and storage)
-- scikit-learn
+- scikit-learn (Machine Learning in Python)
-- opencv-python
+- opencv-python (For image segmentation)
 - pychop (For low precision arithmetic simulation)

 Details on the underlying algorithms can be found in the technical report: